 - Test your app, perform a search in the updated Time Zone Lookup app.

-You can also configure the search tool to find specific features within the layers in your map.
-Your app users can search for a specific feature based on an attribute value.
+You can use the search configuration to add additional search sources like feature layers or other locators that aren’t listed in your organization.
+Using feature layers as a search source allows your app users to search for a specific feature based on an attribute value.
 When the search tool finds the feature, it’s highlighted in the map and automatically opens a pop-up with details about the feature.
 Check out this Attachment Viewer app configured so the search queries the well feature layer.
 Well IDs are used for the search instead of an address or coordinate so users can find a specific well based on the ID system that exists in the data and view the attribute information in a pop-up.

 3. Test your app, verify the search behaves the way you intended.